Result Pattern with React Query Integration Guide

 3. Type Safety with ts-pattern

-library provides exhaustive pattern matching, ensuring you handle all cases:
+The ts-pattern library provides exhaustive pattern matching, ensuring you handle all cases:

 // TypeScript ensures all cases are handled